TheOpti/hackernews-node/README.md

 # hackernews-node

-Tutorial from https://www.howtographql.com/ - backend with node.js
+Tutorial from https://www.howtographql.com/ - backend application written in node.js with Typescript.
+Provides an hackernews-like application.

+How to work with the app:

+1. Install all dependencies with `npm install`
+1. Install Prisma, create a database (empty): `npx prisma migrate dev --name "init"`
+1. Generate example data by running `npx prisma db seed`
-Start server - `npm start`.
+1. Start server - `npm start`.
 Server is available on `localhost:4000`.

 ### Queries